-Ferroloy is a highly flexible foundry in Wichita, Kansas pouring ductile iron castings.
-We are a turnkey supplier of quality cast iron parts for the agriculture, construction, industrial equipment, hydraulics and valves industries.
+Ferroloy is a highly flexible ductile iron castings foundry in Wichita, Kansas.
+We are a turnkey supplier of quality ductile iron parts for the agriculture, construction, industrial equipment, hydraulics and valves industries.
 We have the ability to produce ductile iron castings up to 70lbs.

-Whether you have a part ready for casting, or you need a custom casting design, Ferroloy has the capabilities to produce a high quality part for your needs from start to finish.
+Whether you have a design ready for casting, or you need a custom casting design, Ferroloy has the capabilities to produce a high quality part for your needs from start to finish.

 Ductile iron castings combine the processing advantages of a low melting point, good fluidity and machinability with many of the engineering advances of steel including high strength, ductility and wear resistance.
 These qualities allow for a much higher tensile and yield strength as well as a lower damping capacity.